 GIMP (GNU Image Manipulation Program) is a freely distributed software for manipulating images.
 We can easily optimize the image, convert their type using GIMP.
 It provides the power and flexibility to designers to transform images into truly unique creations.
-GIMP is the cross platforms application and available for Linux, Windows, MAC OS, and FreeBSD etc. This article will help you to install the latest Gimp on Ubuntu 18.10, 18.04 LTS Linux systems.
+GIMP is a cross platforms application and is available for Linux, Windows, MAC OS, and FreeBSD, etc. This article will help you to install the latest Gimp on Ubuntu 18.10, 18.04 LTS Linux systems.

 The designers searching for a free tool for image manipulation.
 GIMP will provide all the tools required for your image creations.
 You will get the features like any other paid application for the same purpose and it’s a completely cross-platform platform application.
 So you are not bounded by any specific operating system.
 Let’s use the tutorial to install the latest GIMP on your system and make unique creations.

 Step 1 – Install GIMP on Ubuntu

-You are required to add an external apt repository in your system to install Gimp on Ubuntu system.
+You are required to add an external apt repository in your system to install Gimp on the Ubuntu system.
 After adding the repository, install Gimp using the following set of commands.
 It will install or upgrade the latest packages of Gimp on your Ubuntu Linux system.

 sudo add-apt-repository ppa:ubuntuhandbook1/gimp sudo apt-get update sudo apt-get install gimp

 Step 2 – Launch GIMP Application

-You can search Gimp using GNOME search box and launch it.
-Alternatively, you can also launch gimp application using the command line as follows:
+You can search Gimp using the GNOME search box and launch it.
+Alternatively, you can also launch the gimp application using the command line as follows:

 Step 3- Uninstall GIMP